AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 **Step 4.** Open the ProCoDA software and turn the "operation state" from OFF to ON, to turn on the clay pump so the influent turbidimeter will soon reach the target influent turbidity.
 Once the influent turbidity fluctuates around the target influent turbidity, go back to ProCoDA and switch the state from "ON" to "Data acquisition state", the coagulant pump will be turned on.
 Then switch the operational mode from "Manual" to "Auto Switch".

 **Step 5.** The data acquisition state will go back and forth with the flush state, which is used to wash out the floc blanket.
-The data will be recorded on the spreadsheet for further use.
+The data will be recorded on a spreadsheet for further use.

 **Step 6.** Once the data collected, check the catalog and turn off ProCoDA.
 Proceed to the cleaning procedure when experimentation is finished.